-Ericeira was awarded the title of Europe's first and only World Surf Reserve in February 2011, a preservation programme whose sole aim is to protect key environmental, cultural, economic and community attributes of surfing areas.
-This recognition has elevated Ericeira into the same ranks of the Gold Coast, Australia and Santa Cruz, California and hosts world championships.
-Not all the beaches here are for professional surfers, there are a diversity of waves and conditions to suit all levels of competence and types of boards.
-Some of the best Ericeira surf camp options are right on the beach so you never have far to go for a surf.
-Ericeira is only 40 minutes drive from Lisbon centre and 30 minutes from the airport.
-You can get a bus from the centre of Lisbon which takes about an hour. [ More About ► ] Nearby, there are twelve beaches suitable for surfing with rental shops and surf schools at hand.
+Ericeira was awarded the title of Europe's first and only World Surf Reserve in February 2011, a preservation programme whose sole aim is to protect key environmental, cultural, economic and communal attributes of surfing areas.
+This recognition has elevated Ericeira into the same ranks as the Gold Coast; Australia, and Santa Cruz; California.
+Ericeira now hosts world championships.
+Not all the beaches here are for professional surfers.
+There is a diversity of waves and conditions to suit all levels of competence and types of boards.
+Some of the best Ericeira surf camp options are right on the beach, so you never have far to go for a surf.
+Ericeira is only 40 minutes' drive from Lisbon centre and 30 minutes from the airport.
+You can get a bus from the centre of Lisbon, which takes about an hour. [ More About ► ] Nearby, there are twelve beaches suitable for surfing with rental shops and surf schools at hand.